 Before the hearing

-There are a few things you need to do before your hearing:
+There are a couple of things you need to do before your hearing:

 - provide the committee with the name of your support person (if you’re intending to have someone other than a person on the list below)